replicatedhq/help-center/content/docs/troubleshoot/kubernetes/collectors/redact.md

 gradient: "blueToBlue"
 ---

+By default troubleshoot will redact sensitive information from all collectors.
+This includes

+- passwords
+- tokens
+- AWS secrets
+- IP addresses
+- Database connection strings
+- URLs that include user names and passwords

-By default troubleshoot will apply redactions to some (TODO: which ones?) collectors.
-These can be turned of by passing `--redact=false` to the troubleshoot command
+This functionality can be turned off by passing `--redact=false` to the troubleshoot command.